 larly rich insights into the nature of the soul and tives on the possibility of transformation. transformation.
-In Kabbalistic thought, the soul ness, including nefesh (animal vitality), ruach Natures (emotional/moral awareness), and neshamah proper The Tanya describes humans as possessing two dis-(divine intellect).
+In Kabbalistic thought, the soul (neshamah) contains multiple levels of conscious- The Dual-Soul Framework: Animal and Divine ness, including nefesh (animal vitality), ruach Natures (emotional/moral awareness), and neshamah proper The Tanya describes humans as possessing two dis-(divine intellect).
 Higher levels include chayah (life tinct souls: the nefesh ha-bahamit (animal soul) and force) and yechidah (unity with the divine) (4).